bfox9900/CAMEL99-ITC/README.md

-# CAMEL99 for TI-99 V2.5
+# CAMEL99 for TI-99 V2.67D

+### V2.67D
+Completely knew VDP driver.
+Up to 20% faster on some things.
+Fixed improper interrupt masking during TMS9918 read/write operations

+### NEW DOCS
+In the doc folder there is a new overall manual for the new user.
+There is also a Glossary for the Forth 8K kernel and secondary reference that is Glossary for the library files in the DSK1.ITC Folder

+#### S"
+S" has ANS standard for compiling strings into definitions.
+BUT it is non-standard because it is an state smart word.
+Does different things for compiling and interpreting It now accepts multiple strings in interpreting mode as long they are input on the same line.
+Example:   S"  String #1"  S" String#2 "  S" String #3"  <ENTER>
+                returns three separate stack strings to the data stack.

+### Smaller Library Files
+ANSFILES, GRAFIX
+Faster number printing and text output.

-### ABOUT CAMEL99 V2.5
+### ABOUT CAMEL99 Forth
 ------------------------
 CAMEL99 Forth was built as an educational exercise to learn how to cross-compile Forth to a different CPU using an existing Forth system.
 It has become a functional ISO/Forth system for the TI-99 computer that implements all of the CORE wordset, much of the EXTENDED wordset.

 Rather than starting from scratch CAMEL99 uses CAMEL Forth by Dr. Brad Rodriguez for the hi-level Forth code.
 This has been "tweeked" and dare I say improved a little to better fit the very slow TI-99 computer.
 (More things written in Assembler was the answer)

 The low level primitives are written in Forth Assembler.
-The file 9900FAS2.HSF also contains the low level drivers for TI-99 Keyboard and Video display I/O. The final console interfaces are written in Forth including the screen scrolling code, just to demonstrate how it can be done in hi-level Forth.
+The file 9900CODE.HSF also contains the low level drivers for TI-99 Keyboard and Video display I/O. The final console interfaces are written in Forth including the screen scrolling code, just to demonstrate how it can be done in hi-level Forth.

 In CAMEL99 Version 2 we squeezed enough disk support into the 8K kernel to have the word INCLUDED in the system.
 This let's the system compile Forth code from disk which means it can extend itself.